 The DEI Data Group is an independent working group convened by Fozia Irfan and Josh Cockroft, and includes a range of foundations and funders from across the United Kingdom.
 The key thread that connects these foundations is the understanding that without an effective framework to capture DEI data there can be no effective action to identify and target funding to address structural inequalities.

-The Welsh Language Commissioner (Comisiynydd y Gymraeg) have useful guidance for publishing resource in Welsh.
+The Welsh Language Commissioner (Comisiynydd y Gymraeg) has provided useful guidance for publishing resources in Welsh.

 Website Accessibility Support

-The Shaw Trust offers a free accessibility snapshot service.
-As well as a more in-depth paid for accessibility assessment.
+The Shaw Trust offers a free accessibility snapshot services, as well as a more in-depth paid for accessibility assessment.

 Gender Pay Gap Reporting

-The Equality and Human Rights Commission have produced a useful guide for reporting the gender pay gap.
+The Equality and Human Rights Commission has produced a useful guide for reporting the gender pay gap.